nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![IngredientFindCommandScreenshot](images/IngredientFindCommandScreenshot.png)

-Figure x.
+Figure 9.
 A screenshot showing the outcome of an `i-find` command

 #### 2.6 Resetting all ingredients' levels to zero : `i-reset-all`
 Resets the ingredients' levels of all ingredient types to zero.